tdammers/ginger/README.markdown

 associates such that `a ? b ? c : d : e` is equivalent to `a ? (b ? c : d) : e`.

+As an alternative syntax flavor, Ginger also supports a Python-style ternary
+construct: `b if a else c` is equivalent to `a ? b : c`.

 #### Lambda expressions

 Lambda expressions allow you to create functions on the fly.
 The syntax is: